oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6021_size/105_mm_id_160_mm_od_26_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6021 Size 105 Mm Id 160 Mm Od 26 Mm Depth
+# Hardware Bearing 6000 Series 6021 Size 105 mm Id 160 mm Od 26 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base